Person smiling and looking down at their tablet.

 Independent contractors are not required to have coverage, but several factors affect whether a person is an independent contractor for the purposes of workers’ compensation.
 North Carolina law has specific criteria for determining if someone is an independent contractor.

-How much does workers' compensation coverage cost in North Carolina?
+How much does workers' compensation insurance cost in North Carolina?

-Estimated employer rates for workers’ compensation in North Carolina are $0.84 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in North Carolina are $0.68 per $100 of covered wages [PDF].

 • Number of employees